msztolcman/subst/README.md

     Miscellaneous notes:
     * regular expressions engine used here is PCRE, dialect from Python
-    * is required to pass either --pattern and -replace, or --pattern_and_replace argument
+    * is required to pass either --pattern and -replace, or --pattern-and- replace argument
-    * if pattern passed to --pattern_and_replace has /g modifier, it overwrites --count value
+    * if pattern passed to --pattern-and-replace has /g modifier, it overwrites --count value
     * if neither /g modifier nor --count argument is passed, assume that --count is equal 1